aifimmunology/MOCHA/README.md

 _Note that these statistics are poor due to the small # of samples in the example vignette._

 ## getCoAccessibleLinks results
-Results of `scMACS::getCoAccessibleLinks` is given as a `data.frame` and can be filtered further according to correlation using `scMACS::filterCoAccessibleLinks`.
+Results of `MOCHA::getCoAccessibleLinks` is given as a `data.frame` and can be filtered further according to correlation using `MOCHA::filterCoAccessibleLinks`.
 ```R
 > links
      Correlation                Tile1                Tile2